datalad/datalad-blog/content/posts/fairly-big-video/index.md

 [^fn:2]: For example, a music album can be split into several files, and each file can store metadata about both the contained track and the album it came from; respective titles are stored as two "title" tags with different target type values assigned.
 However, matroska container can also hold all tracks within a single file, with the same metadata logic.
 [^fn:3]: Metadata can also be added using ffmpeg, but it does not support multiple occurrences of a key, so there is no way to have multiple artists (other than concatenating them), or to have hierarchical titles (for both the talk and conference).
 [^fn:4]: Otherwise, git-annex shows a message with explanation ("This url is supported by youtube-dl, but youtube-dl could potentially access any address, and the configuration of annex.security.allowed-ip-addresses does not allow that."), and searching the [git-annex man page](https://git-annex.branchable.com/git-annex/) for "yt-dlp" helps clarify that it needs to be set to "all" because yt-dlp has no way of enforcing tighter restrictions.
-[^fn:5]: I discovered that mkvpropedit tries to be locale-aware, and crashes in a bare-bones container; including locales and generating the english one (matching the cluster) seemed to be the easiest way out
+[^fn:5]: I discovered that mkvpropedit tries to be locale-aware, and crashes in a bare-bones container; including locales and generating the English one (matching the cluster) seemed to be the easiest way out
 [^fn:6]: See [Computational reproducibility with software containers](https://handbook.datalad.org/r?containers) chapter of the DataLad handbook for a thorough introduction.
 [^fn:7]: "This builtin is so complicated that it deserves its own section", starts the bash manual section about [The Set Builtin](https://www.gnu.org/software/bash/manual/html_node/The-Set-Builtin.html)
 [^fn:8]: Note that this is a parameter provided to the encoder; I could not find a way to effectively limit CPU usage with ffmpeg's own arguments.
 The full list of [SVT-AV1 Parameters](https://gitlab.com/AOMediaCodec/SVT-AV1/-/blob/master/Docs/Parameters.md) can be found in SVT-AV1 docs.